CollegeBoreal/Laboratoires/3202/README.md

 3 .
-To configurer a Raid 5, you need a minimum of 3 disks.
+To configure in Raid 5, you need a minimum of 3 disks.